Festivals & Events

 A celebration of the nation's new political center and its rulers, the Sanno Matsuri came into being during the Edo period, from 1603 to 1867, when Tokugawa shoguns ruled the country from the capital then known as Edo.

-Although the size of the procession has diminished in recent years to avoid disrupting city traffic, it still features over 500 costume-clad dancers and performers, making it an incredible sight.
+Although the size of the procession has diminished in modern times to avoid disrupting city traffic, it still features over 500 costume-clad dancers and performers, making it an incredible sight.
 Also be on the lookout for the three mikoshi, or portable shrines, that carry the gods throughout the city.